 Pancetta (Italian Bacon)

 Drain the hot pasta and quickly mix it with the egg/cheese mixture.
 Get the bacon and its drippings and pour it over.
-Mix well and adjust the seasoning ,if needed.
-The eggs would be cooked by the heat from the pasta and bacon (so it’s necessary to ensure that both are still hot when stirred in).
+I simply eyeball this.
+The amount of bacon drippings to use is up to you.
+Perhaps 3-4 tablespoons to begin with if you want a dryer pasta and simply add more to your liking.
+Mix well and adjust the seasonings, if needed.
+The eggs would be cooked by the heat from the pasta and bacon drippings (so it’s necessary to ensure that both are still hot when stirred in).
 Serve immediately with extra parmesan cheese to pass around!
-Garnish with a little chopped fresh parsley!
+Garnish with a little chopped fresh parsley.
 Comfort food deliciousness!